MScottWold/coding_challenges/README.md

 # Assorted Problem Sets
-This repo contains a sample of some coding chellenges I've done.
+This repo contains a selected sample of a few of the coding chellenges I've done.
 It's purpose is to document the type of code I've been writing, not to claim credit for originating the idea behind any of these projects.
 These were coding exercises, not original projects.

 ## Installation
 ```